Last updated on July 22, 2025

 Endurance

-As all cards from the Modern Horizons II elemental cycle, Endurance sees heavy play.
-A 3/4 with flash and reach is good already, and this gives you graveyard hate to curb others decks in Modern that abuse it, from Arclight Phoenix to Living End and dredge.
+As with all cards from the Modern Horizons II elemental cycle, Endurance sees heavy play.
+A 3/4 with flash and reach is good already, and this gives you graveyard hate to curb others decks in Modern that rely on the graveyard, from Arclight Phoenix to Living End and dredge.

 Is Reach the Same as Flying?